jresoort/kafkastreams-workshop/README.md

 This enables the Spring Kafka listeners

-The Kafka client library needs to know where to find the Kafka server Add the following property to your application.properties:
+The Kafka client library needs to know where to find the Kafka server.
+Add the following property to your application.properties:
 ```
 kafka.bootstrap.servers=localhost:9092